mcsltd/mcs-inRat-monitor/README.md

 ### Requirements for libraries
 You can find other requirements for the library in the [requirements.txt](requirements.txt).

 ## Release History
 ### v0.0.1
-* First release, add ui and other files
+* First release: added save file in current